home-assistant/developers.home-assistant/docs/significant_change_index.md

 ) -> Optional[bool]
 ```

 This function is passed a state that was previously considered significant and the new state.
-It is just passing the last 2 states in.
-Return a boolean if it is signficiant or not, and `None` if the function doesn't know.
+It is not just passing the last 2 known states in.
+The function should return a boolean if it is signficiant or not, or `None` if the function doesn't know.

 When deciding on significance, make sure you take all known attributes into account.
 Use device classes to differentiate between entity types.

 Here are some examples of insignificant changes:

  - A battery that loses 0.1 % charge
  - A temperature sensor that changes 0.1 Celsius
  - A light that changes 2 brightness